 |Average annual cost of petrol for a motorcycle||£494.15|

-Petrol is another area you can take action to save money—see our tips on saving on fuel consumption in motorcycles.
+To save money on petrol for your motorbike, see our tips on saving on fuel consumption in motorcycles.
 And since fuel efficiency has improved in recent years, another way to save at the pump in by upgrading to a newer model, if you drive an older motorcycle.
-Those looking to cut fuel costs might want to consider investing in an electric bike such as the Zero electric motorbike—they may cost more to buy initially but you'll pay less per mile to fill them up.
+Those looking to cut fuel costs might want to consider investing in an electric bike such as the Zero electric motorbike—they may cost more to buy initially but you'll pay less per mile to fuel them over the lifetime of the bike.

 How Much is a Motorcycle Oil Change?